ryuzaki09/electron-dashboard/README.md

 - Video: plays videos with full screen ability.
 - Home Assistant: controls lights and switches.

+Note: Because this is for a touchscreen, this has been developed and tested for a fixed screen size of 1024x600 that I was using.
+There is not really much responsiveness if using different screen sizes.

 #### Prerequisites

 1. Weather information - it is using the [Openweathermap](https://openweathermap.org/) API, so a key is required.